Recognizing Intimate Partner Violence: Types Of Domestic Abuse

 Sexual abuse

-Sometimes sexual abuse does not even feel like abuse.
+Sexual abuse may not feel like abuse.
 You may think that your partner is having sex with you because they love you and that a change in your sex drive means you are the problem.
-Being touched you or talked to about sex can be a form of sexual abuse.
-In the past, many people thought that if you were married or in a relationship with someone that you were obligated to have sex with them.
+In the past, many people thought that if you were married or in a relationship with someone that you were always obligated to have sex with them.
 However, this is not true; your body is always your own, regardless of your relationship status.
 If someone touches you against your wishes, that is sexual abuse.

-Like other types of abuse, being controlled by someone can begin so gradually that you may not even know it is happening.
-It may begin with your partner asking you where you have been or checking your phone or the car's mileage.
+Like other types of abuse, being controlled by someone can begin so gradually that you do not notice it is happening.
+It may begin with your partner asking you where you have been or checking your phone or car's mileage.
 They may start questioning your family and friends as to what you do when you are with them.
 Eventually, your partner may prevent you from hanging out with friends or family and may even stop you from working.
 They can cut you off from everyone by taking your car, money, and phone so you cannot get help.
 Do you feel that you have no other choice but to do what they want, or as though you are walking on eggshells around them?
-If so, you may be experiencing abuse in the form of controlling behaviors.
+If so, you may be experiencing abuse.

 Financial abuse